 Servant Life strives to focus on three aspects, or values, of ministry that are central to our philosophy and practice.

 - 1. Gospel-Centered Ministry

-- 2. Long-Term, Church-Centered Strategies
+- 2.Long-Term, Church-Centered Strategies

-- 3. Relationally-Focused Ministry
+- 3. Relationally-Focused Approach

-You can read more about these core values at www.servantlife.com/core-values.
+For more detailed information about each of these values, please visit www.servantlife.com/core-values.